Revisiting the Jones eigenproblem in fluid-structure interaction: Discrete weak formulations

-Besides, for non-axisymmetric domains, we have that the bilinear forms $\tilde a(\cdot,\cdot)$ and $a(\cdot,\cdot)$ coincides in $\hh$.
-For these reasons, we only provide approximation results for the eigenvalue problem \autoref{eq:primal1} as they readily apply to the formulations \autoref{eq:primal2} and \autoref{eq:shifted-form}.
+{From the discussion in Sections 2 and 3}, for non-axisymmetric domains the bilinear forms $\tilde a(\cdot,\cdot)$ and $a(\cdot,\cdot)$ {coincide} in $\hh$.
+We only provide approximation results for the eigenvalue problem \autoref{eq:primal1} as they readily apply to the formulations \autoref{eq:primal2} and \autoref{eq:shifted-form}.

-Since $\hh_h$ is a subspace of $\hh$, the coercivity of $a(\cdot,\cdot)$ (cf. inequality \cref{eq:tildeacoercive}) in $\hh$ implies its $\hh_h$-ellipticity.
+Since $\hh_h$ is a subspace of $\hh$, the coercivity of $a(\cdot,\cdot)$ (cf. inequality \autoref{eq:tildeacoercive}) in $\hh$ implies its $\hh_h$-ellipticity.
 We can define a discrete solution operator $T_h$ as follows:

 where $\u_h\in \hh_h$ is the solution of the problem